schanrai/schanrai.github.io/_posts/2020-06-26-self-referential_class_variables_in_oojs_applications.markdown

 ---

 You’ve all heard it before - global variables are evil!
-A surefire route spaghetti-code hell and bugville bentral….not to mention a dead giveaway of a beginner's mindset.
+A surefire route spaghetti-code hell and bugville central….not to mention a dead giveaway of a beginner's mindset.

 When we talk of a global variable in Javascript, we are describing an entity which [”declared outside a function, becomes GLOBAL….it has global scope: All scripts and functions on a web page can access it”](https://www.w3schools.com/js/js_scope.asp).
-The quality and appeal of a global variable essentially, is universal accessibility.
+Essentially, the quality and appeal of a global variable is universal accessibility.

 ## Freedom has a cost

 Unfettered freedom of access usually comes at a cost, and this is no different when dealing with global variables.
-The most problematic issues that occur through global variable usage are:
+The most problematic issues that occur with global variable usage are:

 **Naming collisions **